benspector-mls/lessons/programming-in-javascript/README.md

 console.log(finalRoll);
 ```

-We can use functions to help us write other functions.
 Loops let us automatically do something MANY times: Roll an s-sided die any number of times

 ```js
 // We can use this function to help us write another function